-Development should maintain and enhance public access along and to the Thames, and should be set back at least ten metres from the river.
+Development should maintain and enhance public access along and to the Thames, and should be set back at least ten metres from the top of the bank of the river.
 Development should continue the high quality route including a green link from the north of the station to the Christchurch Bridge, with potential for an area of open space at the riverside.
-The main use of the site should be residential, although some small-scale offices and leisure will also be appropriate.
+The main use of the site should be residential, although some small-scale leisure and complementary offices will also be acceptable.
+Development should take account of mitigation required as a result of a Flood Risk Assessment.